10-3-pursuit/project-solo-full-stack-portfolio/README.md

 ## Alternative Application Idea

-If you are unable to think of a unique idea, please create an [Online Store App](./README_STORE_APP.md) based on the instructions.
+If you are unable to think of a unique idea, please read the instructions and create an [Online Store App](./README_STORE_APP.md).

 Good Luck.
 You Got This!